CampusAI/CampusAI.github.io/_ml/dim_reduction/dim_reduction.md

 So, where is the connection?
 We can also understand this data matrix as a transformation from the user-space ($$\mathcal{V}$$) to the movie-space ($$\mathcal{U}$$):
-If I'm 70% like Aisha 25% like Bob and 5% like Chandrika  my movie ratings will be a linear combination of Aisha's, Bob's and Chandrika weighted by my similarity to each of them.
+If I'm 70% like Aisha 25% like Bob and 5% like Chandrika  my movie ratings will be a linear combination of Aisha's, Bob's and Chandrika weighted by my similarity to each one of them.
 If do the dot product of the matrix to my similarity vector $$(0.7, 0.25, 0.05)$$ I get my most likely movie ratings (the matrix is now a transformation).

 {% include end-row.html %}